Application Guidelines – Programming: Professional Arts Festivals and Performing Arts Series Presenters

 Glossary

 An amount paid by audience members in exchange for access to an arts presentation.
-Exceptions to this admission fee may be made when the event occurs within communities facing specific barriers to participation.
+Exceptions may be approved when the event occurs within communities facing specific barriers to participation.

-If an exception applies to the applicant, it must contact a program officer to discuss the situation prior to sending an application.
+Any exception must be discussed with a program advisor prior to sending an application.

-- An identified and recognizable area of artistic activity, known as a discipline which involves its own artistic process, vocabulary, aesthetic and history.
-These disciplines are known as theatre, dance, music, literary, visual and media arts, circus and others.
-Each of these distinct disciplines encompasses genres that further define the specificities of the artistic practice and its appreciation.
+An identified and recognizable area of artistic activity, known as a discipline which involves its own artistic process, vocabulary, aesthetic and history.
+Artistic disciplines include but are not limited to theatre, dance, music and circus arts.
+Each of these disciplines encompasses genres that further define the specificities of the artistic practice and its appreciation.

-For a presenter organization, artistic vision lies in the presenter’s perception of what could be offered in the community in order to allow both qualitative and quantitative audience development, as well as diversification of the artistic experiences available in that community.
+For a performing arts presenter, artistic vision lies in the presenter’s perception of what could be offered in the community in order to allow both qualitative and quantitative audience development, as well as diversification of the artistic experiences available in that community.

 Artistic vision assumes a capacity to imagine, develop and implement a range of programs, dynamically combining the potential of the audience and of the artistic milieu.
 This vision is based on: